 However, farmers in this region continue to use their traditional agricultural techniques, which are little adapted to climate change.
 As a result, less is produced and it is becoming increasingly difficult to supply families with food.
 The alternatives are limited because people lack the necessary knowledge and access to capital to create new sources of income.
 Activities such as deforestation to gain more usable land, brick production and sand extraction tend to be counterproductive and cause severe environmental pollution.
 Poverty and lack of prospects are often followed by crime.

-Together with our partner organisation AFARD we want to counteract the cycle of poverty and lack of prospects.
+Together with our partner organization AFARD we want to counteract the cycle of poverty and lack of prospects.
 The project targets both refugees and their host communities.
-Self-selected and self-organised farmers' groups are founded, and the members receive training in effective, ecologically sustainable agricultural techniques adapted to the new climatic conditions.
+Self-selected and self-organized farmers' groups are founded, and the members receive training in effective, ecologically sustainable agricultural techniques adapted to the new climatic conditions.
 Thematic focuses are, for example, pest and disease control, soil and water conservation, organic fertilizers and tree planting.

 The farmers' groups are also trained in the methods of so-called savings and credit associations.
 The members take part in various workshops on financial management and entrepreneurship and save together in savings groups.
 This enables members to gain access to loans that they were previously denied.
 The newly acquired knowledge opens up new opportunities and sources of income for people.
 Our goal is to help the refugees and their host communities become stronger economic actors who take their fate into their own hands.